Reimagining the Paywall Experience

 • Which design is more appealing and understandable to users?

-• Does the new design increase likelihood and confidence to upgrade?
+• Does the new design increase the likelihood and confidence to upgrade?
 If so, why?

 • Are there any usability issues or points of confusion in the redesign?